-Marini focused on balance and suspended action in the majority of his figurative sculptures.
-This sculpture is part of a large series from the 1940s depicting figures of dancers, jugglers and circus performers.
+Marino Marini focused on balance and suspended action in the majority of his figurative sculptures.
+This piece is part of a large series from the 1940s depicting figures of dancers, jugglers and circus performers.
 This theme was a favorite subject for modern artists from Impressionism through mid-century.
 Although the pose initially looks classical, close inspection reveals a physical awkwardness—Marini's subtle reference to the precariousness of modern life.

 Marino Marini.
 Juggler, 1954.
 Bronze, 64.2 x 23.5 x 15.9 inches.
 Gift of Fred and Lena Meijer. © 2019 Marino Marini, Artists Rights Society (ARS), New York.